eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This is the preferred way for devices to publish telemetry data.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).

+If the `hono-ttd` header is set in order to receive a command and if the authenticated device is actually a gateway, the returned command will be the first command that the northbound application has sent to either the gateway itself or (if not using the legacy control endpoint) to *any* device that has last sent a telemetry or event message via this gateway.

 **Examples**